httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 exposing keying material on side channels, such as might be exposed by the time it takes to perform a given operation.
 The requirements for a good implementation of cryptographic algorithms can change over time.

+As a content coding, presence of the "aes128gcm" coding might be transparent to a consumer of a message.
+Recipients that depend on content origin authentication using this mechanism MUST reject messages that don't include the "aes128gcm" content coding.

 ## Message Truncation